 I believe with a more positive view of EMR businesses can succeed in the EMR adventure, rather than be overwhelmed by the ordeal.

 So I’m going to present a few brief arguments to counter ‘unnecessary, wrong, too costly’ set of concerns.
 I hope they’ll encourage more energy managers to help their businesses leave the “Ain’t It Awful” Club for a more positive place.
-You can subscribe here to have my arguments emailed to you.

 For now, let me leave you with an appeal and an offer for energy managers.